With huge amounts of data, it can be challenging to come up with clear-cut conclusions or summarize information from a simple spreadsheet table view.

 As long as you don’t have the issues mentioned here within your original dataset sheet, both methods will automatically update your pivot tables to your desired version.

-Additional tip: Take screenshots of your pivot tables’ before and after view to see if changes you made to the data source had any effect on your pivot table.
+Additional tip: Take screenshots of your Google Sheets pivot charts and tables’ before and after view to see if changes you made to the data source had any effect on your pivot table.

 How to build a Cloud Pivot Table